 Comprehensive PGx Panel

-Test description
+Test Description

-Ordering information
+Ordering IIIIInformation

 Turnaround Time: 3-7 business days

-Preferred speciment: Saliva
+Preferred specimens: Saliva

 Alternate specimens: Buccal Swab

-Clinical description
+Clinical Description

 Over 250 medicines currently have PGx testing listed on their FDA-approved labeling.
 One study found that 63% of adults and 29% of children with pharmacy insurance coverage were prescribed medicines that were significantly affected by their genes (Liu et al. 2021).
-According to CDC, Pharmacogenomics is an important example of the field of precision medicine, which aims to tailor medical treatment to each person or to a group of people.
-Pharmacogenomics looks at how your DNA affects the way you respond to drugs.
+According to CDC, Pharmacogenetics is an important example of the field of precision medicine, which aims to tailor medical treatment to each person or to a group of people.
+Pharmacogenetics looks at how your DNA affects the way you respond to drugs.
 In some cases, your DNA can affect whether you have a bad reaction to a drug or whether a drug helps you or has no effect.
 Depending on the genetic profile, some medications may act faster or slower, or produce more or less side effects in each patient.
 This indicates that patients can receive tailored therapy based on PGx testing results.

 Tagged Genes